Spokane Street Bridge closed for at least two weeks

 SDOT officials warn they are unsure how long the repairs will take and that the two-week closure was a minimum.
 Meantime, cars, bikes and pedestrians will not be allowed over the structure; boat traffic below will be allowed to pass.

-The Spokane Street Bridge, also known as the West Seattle low-level bridge, was a lifeline when the West Seattle Bridge shuttered for repairs — providing a release valve for transit, bicyclists and nighttime traffic.
+The Spokane Street Bridge, also known as the West Seattle low-level bridge, was a lifeline when the West Seattle Bridge shuttered for repairs for more than two years — providing a release valve for transit, bicyclists and nighttime traffic.

 The lower bridge also received repairs like its larger sibling above, including carbon wrapping and injection of epoxy into cracks to strengthen the span.